A Gathering of OLLI Literati - Photo by Kathy Bruin

 History and Mission

 On July 15, 2015, a dozen classmates in a summer writing class at the Osher Lifelong Learning Institute at San Francisco State University met.
 Inspired by founding member, Mike Lambert, the group of long-lived, lifelong learners decided to embark on a new adventure to publish an online magazine.
 Our mission: to shine a light on the amazing literary work written by members of OLLI at SF State.

 On October 15, 2015 the first issue of Vistas & Byways Review launched, featuring 43 pieces of fiction, nonfiction, and poetry, as well as background and accent photographs of San Francisco Bay Area landscapes taken by members of the V&B staff.

 The following spring, Vistas & Byways expanded the second edition to include visual arts, adding four exhibits of photographic and fine art to the 50 literary works in the issue.
-Again, photographs of Bay Area vistas and byways, this time of waterways and shorelines, provided backgrounds and accents.*
+Photographs of Bay Area vistas and byways, this time of waterways and shorelines, provided backgrounds and accents.

 Vistas & Byways is published semi-annually, in early May and November.
 Our administrative, design, editorial, and technical staff is entirely volunteer.
-We receive some material support from OLLI at SF State.
+We receive limited material support from OLLI at SF State.

 We welcome OLLI at SF State members to contribute work and volunteer on the V&B staff.
 We invite the rest of the world to read our magazine, and then let us know what you like and your ideas for how we might improve.